Manisha-kumari-210/Duno-Game/README.md

-# Duno Game – Console-based Hurdle Game
+# Dino Game – Console-based Hurdle Game

 A simple console-based hurdle game developed in C, where the player controls a dinosaur that jumps over moving obstacles.
 It features progressive difficulty, score tracking, and basic gameplay mechanics using ASCII art.
 It’s a fun way to practice programming and game development in C.